erikdubois/AntergosI3/README.md

 **to your own login name.**

+You are normally in the directory "installation".
+Go inside the directory "settings"

+    cd settings
+    nano autologin@.service
+    Look for the name "erik" and change it to your login CTRL+X to save your file

 Because of these changes the $mod+shift+e will exit i3 but instantly log you back in.
 In essence it has become a relaunch i3 option and it is very fast.

 Exiting i3wm is done via $mod+Pause/Break and choosing the letters in the bottom bar. ($mod is windows or super key)